 Intex specializes in producing extraordinarily small plastic parts that require extreme precision.
 We also produce small-size parts with micro features, mould in and around existing components, and create components using intricate lead frames or inserts.

 High/Low Production Volume Moulds

-A low cavity mold will have a shorter lead time and they are comparatively inexpensive, but in the end there will be a higher price per piece.
+A low cavity mould will have a shorter lead time and they are comparatively inexpensive, but in the end there will be a higher price per piece.
 This is generally most appropriate when the production quantities are low or for prototype moulds.

-Going with a high cavitation mold will be more expensive at the onset, but the resulting price per piece will be lower due to economies of scale.
+Going with a high cavitation mould will be more expensive at the onset, but the resulting price per piece will be lower due to economies of scale.
 This becomes more and more appropriate with higher production quantities.

 Complex Valve Gate Multi-Cavity Tooling

-Conventional valve-gated hot-runner systems are having a tough time handling these challenges.
+Conventional valve-gated hot-runner systems have a tough time handling these challenges.
 Opening and closing all the valve gates at the same time necessarily limits the degree of control over weld or knit lines, gas traps, localized packing, and unbalanced flow.
 Fortunately, there is a technique that provides almost unlimited control over which parts of a tool fill when and how fast.
 It’s called sequential valve gating, or SVG.
-Adding a programmed time sequence to the opening and closing of valve gates is not new technology, but molders are gradually gaining appreciation of its problem-solving prowess.
+Adding a programmed time sequence to the opening and closing of valve gates is not new technology, but moulders are gradually gaining appreciation of its problem-solving prowess.